boostercloud/booster/docs/README.md

 There are several types of integration tests in this package:

-- Tests to ensure that different packages integrate as expected with each other
+- Tests to ensure that different packages integrate as expected with each other.
-- Tests to ensure that a Booster application behaves as expected when it is hit by a client (a GraphQL client)
+- Tests to ensure that a Booster application behaves as expected when it is hit by a client (a GraphQL client).
-- Tests to ensure that the application behaves in the same way no matter what provider is selected
+- Tests to ensure that the application behaves in the same way no matter what provider is selected.

 If you are curious about the framework providers, you will be able to read more about them in the following section.